-A shape has Rotational Symmetry when it still looks the same after a rotation.
+A shape has Rotational Symmetry when it still looks the same after some rotation.

-How many times it matches when we go once around is called the Order.
+How many times it matches as we go once around is called the Order.

 Think of propeller blades (like below), it makes it easier.

 Examples of Different Rotational Symmetry Order